 It’s called Bertrand, and it’s beautiful.
-This incredible bookstore has been in operation since 1732 and is well worth a visit – even if you don’t feel like buying any books.
+This incredible bookstore has been operating since 1732 and is well worth a visit – even if you don’t feel like buying any books.
 Just going in here, soaking up the ambiance, and marveling at the ornate interiors is enough.

 30. Portugal is mainly water

-This may sound like one crazy fact about Portugal, but stay with us.
-The borders of Portugal actually stretch super far out into the Atlantic Ocean, capturing a lot of watery area around the Azores and Madeira, meaning that Portugal is basically about 95% water.
+This may sound like one crazy Portugal facts but stay with us.
+The borders of Portugal stretch super far out into the Atlantic Ocean, capturing a lot of watery areas around the Azores and Madeira, meaning that Portugal is about 95% water.
 Let’s do some more numbers: Portugal’s sea territory accounts for more than 18 times its land area.

 31. Portuguese people eat a lot of fish

-With all that water comes a lot of fish.
-There’s a lot of coastline for fishermen to use as their base, and a lot of sea to ply their trade in.
+All that water means a lot of fishing grounds.
+There are a lot of coastlines for fishermen to use as their base and waters for the fisherman to access.
 This adds up to Portuguese people eating a lot of fish.
-No, really – Portugal is the third-highest consumer of fish on the planet.
-That’s after Iceland and Japan, of course.

 32. You can find Europe’s westernmost point in Portugal

-A geography-based fact about Portugal for you now, and yes, it’s true: you can find Europe’s westernmost point on mainland Portugal.
+A geography-based fact about Portugal for you now is true: you can find Europe’s westernmost point on mainland Portugal.
 No wonder they ended up setting sail and founding a colossal empire – they’re right out in the Atlantic Ocean!
 The westernmost point is called Cabo da Roca.
 The Romans called it Promontorium Magnum.